 High-cardinality categorical variables can be handled via applying one-hot encoding to a smaller number of clustered values.
 Although, it has generally been noted that converting high-cardinality categorical variables to numerical features is the most efficient method with minimum information loss.

-TL;DR: (i) With machine learning, XGBoost aims to be smarter and faster about split-finding. (ii) With software engineering, XGBoost relies on column blocks for parallelization, cache-aware access patterns to avoid interleaving read/write access, and block compression for out-of-core computation (similar to columnar storage).
+TL;DR: (i) With machine learning, XGBoost (Chen and Guestrin 2016) aims to be smarter and faster about split-finding. (ii) With software engineering, XGBoost relies on column blocks for parallelization, cache-aware access patterns to avoid interleaving read/write access, and block compression for out-of-core computation (similar to columnar storage).

 Weighted Quantile Sketch: Ideally, we would like to select the candidate split points for feature in dimension as , in a manner that they are distributed evenly over the data ( is always the minimum feature value and is always the maximum feature value).
 The weights are represented by the second-order gradient values.
 The constraint is to maintain differences between successive rank functions below some threshold value , such that there are roughly candidate points.
 This is available as the